mstocco/mariostoc.co/content/traininglog/20210404-ironman2021-21weeksout.md

 A nice socially distanced, outdoor Easter brunch at the in-laws.
 From there, I hitched a ride to _Sayward Road_ which gave me enough distance to run the rest of the way home.

-I walked 15 minutes before the run; not much after.
+I walked 15 minutes before the run and not much after I reached my neighbourhood.

 This route was a flat to false-flat, overall net downhill route with some dirt sections; perfect for an easy effort.
 I averaged **5:45/km pace** and this was like other recent runs, comfortably aerobic and very focused on maintaining a stable pelvis.

 <!---->
-Pretty sure that it was Mel McQuiad that flew past me on _Lochside Avenue_.
+Pretty sure that it was Melanie McQuaid that flew past me on _Lochside Drive_.
 Cool!

 ### Lochside Trail South to Swan Lake
 ![Run Map](/assets/jpg/runmap-20210404.jpeg)